marlam/bino/doc/bino-manual.md

 if nothing else is available.

 Additional interaction in VR mode is currently limited to the same keyboard shortcuts that also work in GUI mode.
+That means you currently must specify the video to play on the command line, and have no way to pause, skip or seek -- this will be added in a future version.